 - Flavorings: the peach mixture flavor can be customized.
 We use ground cinnamon and ginger.
 But you can also add a few drops of vanilla extract to make it mellower and/or orange zest to add another flavor layer.

-- Yogurt: it adds tanginess and tenderness to the biscuit topping.
+- Yogurt or buttermilk: it adds tanginess and tenderness to the biscuit topping.
 An excellent idea because we don't want a heavy top crust, we want the biscuits to bake as light as possible.
+If using buttermilk, reduce the amount to about ½ a cup.
+The topping batter needs to be thick, so start with a scant half a cup and see if you need more.

 Assembling a cobbler

-Cast iron skillet: another popular way of baking a cobbler.
+- Cast iron skillet: another popular way of baking a cobbler.
 You can use an 8-inch skillet for this recipe.

-Ratio: we're talking about the amount of filling to topping, which is, in my opinion, the most critical part of the assembly.
+- Ratio: we're talking about the amount of filling to topping, which is, in my opinion, the most critical part of the assembly.
 Do you like more fruit filling than top crust?
 This is important to consider because we should constantly adjust our favorite recipes to what works best for us.
 I like a lot of filling so that the peach flavor is very present and a lot of juice is released.

-Crunchier topping: you can sprinkle an extra tablespoon of sugar on top of the batter before it goes into the oven to create an even crisper layer.
+- Crunchier topping: you can sprinkle an extra tablespoon of sugar on top of the batter before it goes into the oven to create an even crisper layer.

 Serving

-- Ice cream: I think there's no more perfect ending to a family gathering than a bowl of warm peach cobbler with a scoop of vanilla ice cream!
-Your mouth will be having a party with the different temperatures and textures.
+- Ice cream: I think there's no better or more perfect ending to a family gathering than a bowl of warm peach cobbler with a scoop of vanilla ice cream!
+Your mouth will be having a party with different temperatures and textures.
 If I had to choose among my favorite desserts, it would be in the top 3.

 - Whipped cream: it will also work as a topping.
 Drizzling a touch of honey on top and some sliced, toasted almonds over the cream rounds it up.